erdnaxe/bmpc/README.md

 # bmpc

-bmpc is a web MPD client focused on simplicity and ease of use.
+bmpc is a web-based MPD client focused on simplicity and ease of use.
-It is intended as a demonstration to interact with MPD using WebSocket.
+It is intended as a proof-of-concept showing a direct interaction with MPD using WebSocket.

 Some features:

 -   Only require a [Music Player Daemon](https://en.wikipedia.org/wiki/Music_Player_Daemon) or [Mopidy](https://mopidy.com/) server.
--   Simple installation.
+-   Simple installation thanks to Golang.
--   Free, open source: bmpc is under the MIT license.
+-   Free and open source: bmpc is under the MIT license.
 -   Hackable: no NodeJS tool required to build, use modern [ECMAScript 2017](https://en.wikipedia.org/wiki/ECMAScript#8th_Edition_%E2%80%93_ECMAScript_2017) code for readability.